 On the other side, the artisans started by learning and practicing the PET bottle cutting; they continued to weave the PET strips and the vegetal fibre.
-They used a wood mould in order to preserve the given shape and added a last band with gaps in the woven material.
+They used a wood mold in order to preserve the given shape and added a last band with gaps in the woven material.

 PET Lamp Australia 2017

 In 2016, PET Lamp is commissioned by the National Gallery of Victoria in Melbourne with the support of Vicki Vidor OAM and Peter Avery, in order to develop a co-design in collaboration with Indigenous artist weavers.
-Seeking out one of the best conserved traditions and the most suitable weaving technique, we chose the remote community of Ramingining in the Northern Territory.
-The final pieces are the fruit of six intense weeks of workshop and living together with a group of talented Indigenous artist weavers from Bula’Bula Arts Centre in Ramingining.
+Seeking out one of the best-conserved traditions and the most suitable weaving technique, we chose the remote community of Ramingining in the Northern Territory.
+The final pieces are the fruit of six intense weeks of a workshop and living together with a group of talented Indigenous artist weavers from Bula’Bula Arts Centre in Ramingining.

 During our six weeks-long immersion in the Aboriginal cultural heritage, a whole universe of specific kin relationships and ancestral rules have been revealed to us and served as inspiration for the evolution of the project towards a social, collaborative work.